telegramco/telegramco.github.io/_posts/2015-01-06-how-to-make-a-living-doing-art.md

 And of course art isn't just visual art, but anything you make -- if you make music, or write novels, or design clothes or write programs, the sentiment is the same.
 There's a sense of 'taste' but you have to push past it, to get to what you're good at.

 The counterpart to that big quote is Kevin Kelly's [1000 true fans](http://kk.org/thetechnium/2008/03/1000-true-fans/).
 The idea that with the rise of the Internet, you don't need a giant audience or a great big megaphone anymore.
 You just need a small group of people who care about what you're making.
-Who care a _lot_ about what you're making
+Who care a _lot_ about what you're making.

 Which is what we're trying to do at [Telegram](http://telegram-co.com/).
 We make jeans.
 One thing at a time, done well.
 And if you're interested, maybe you'd like to [join us](http://telegram-co.com/pages/newsletter).